-Allow administrator access only to IPs in the Exclusive Allow IP List When enabled, only IPs in the Exclusive Allow IP List (see the following sections of this documentation about configuring it) will be allowed to access the administrator area of the site.
-All other attempts to access the administrator pages will be redirected to the site's home page.
-Be careful when using this feature!
+When enabled, only IPs in the Exclusive Allow IP List (see the following sections of this documentation about configuring it) will be allowed to access the administrator area of the site. access only to IPs All other attempts to access the administrator pages will be redirected to the site's home page.
+Be in the Exclusive careful when using this feature!
 If you haven't added your own IP to the Exclusive Allow IP List you will get locked out of your administrator area!